How to Tie a Tube Midge Fly: Video

 Make sure to watch your indicator carefully while fishing this fly.
 Although it is very effective the takes during the colder months on such a small pattern can be very subtle.

-Continue reading “How to Tie a Tube Midge Fly: Video”
+Learn More “How to Tie a Tube Midge Fly: Video”

 How to Tie a Zebra Midge Christmas Colors